-I am a co-organizer of the EAAMO Urban Data Science Working Group, which meets biweekly during the academic year (if interested in joining, please sign up for our mailing list!)
+I co-organize the EAAMO Urban Data Science Working Group, which meets biweekly during the academic year (if interested in joining, please sign up for our mailing list!)

 My dissertation will span the emerging data stream of dense street imagery (DSI), presenting technical applications and approaches for insight extraction, modeling, and reconciliation; analyzing information flows and nascent norms in the DSI landscape with ethical frameworks like contextual integrity; and demonstrating DSI's potential for urban science and design, which includes juxtaposition and situation against existing urban sensing methods, human-centered design methods, design across scales, and urban planning.
 My research interests extend to vision language models, mapping, computational social science (particularly in issues of societal inequality, climate, or public health), statistical modeling, computer vision, and fashion & design.
 My research has been covered in the New York Times, The Economist, Gothamist, and other local NYC news outlets.